Bolsonaro's anti-China rants have Beijing nervous about Brazil

 And it could eventually put him at odds with Brazil’s powerful farm and mining industries, for whom China is an indispensable customer.

-Shares of Brazilian miner Vale SA (VALE3.SA), for example, the world’s largest iron ore producer, hit an all-time high last month on strong Chinese demand for its high-quality ore.
+Shares of Brazilian miner Vale SA, for example, the world’s largest iron ore producer, hit an all-time high last month on strong Chinese demand for its high-quality ore.

 Brazil’s farm sector, meanwhile, has reaped the benefit of China’s feud with Trump.
 Beijing has sharply reduced purchases of American soybeans, filling the gap with Brazilian grain.
 Brazilian exports of soy to China are up 22 percent by value this year with about 80 percent of its soy shipments now destined there.